 I have already mentioned the viewfinder information that is displayed in each mode above.
 This is what Minolta called the ‘Total Information Viewfinder’.
 The strength of the display is not just the amount of information but also the manner in which it is organised.
 Everything is displayed clearly in the bottom centre (aperture), bottom right (shutter speed) or right (LED scale) of the viewfinder which means everything can be checked at a glance.

-While this may be of little importance for some photographers I have been discovering that the quality of the viewfinder layout and presentation is almost a make or break issue for me.
+While this may be of little importance for some photographers I have discovered that the quality of the viewfinder layout and presentation is almost a make or break issue for me.
 I bought and then sold a Nikon F3 — a superb camera in almost every respect — because I could not get used to the poor viewfinder, specifically the terrible LCD display.
-When I took my FM2 out yesterday I was struck by how bad the viewfinder display is.
-The FM2 displays exposure information on the left (shutter speed), right (LED display) and top (aperture) of the viewfinder.
+When I took my FM2n out recently I was struck by how poor the viewfinder display is.
+The FM2n displays exposure information on the left (shutter speed), right (LED display) and top (aperture) of the viewfinder.
 The result is that I have to scan round the entire viewfinder to check the information.
-I had noticed this previously but I’m now much more conscious of it — and more irritated by it — having spent the last two weeks shooting with the Minolta and its excellent viewfinder.
+I had noticed this previously but I’m now much more conscious of it — and more irritated by it — having spent time shooting with the Minolta and its excellent viewfinder.

 At its launch the XD could be used with the already extensive Minolta system, but Minolta added new items to the system to take full advantage of the XD’s capabilities.
 In addition to the MD lenses that were necessary for the proper operation of the shutter priority mode, Minolta announced the Auto Winder D and the Auto Electroflash 200X.